<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2645632242342970&amp;ev=PageView&amp;noscript=1">

 What are the downsides of a variable energy tariff?

-• If energy prices increase, so will your bills.
+• Your bills can go up.
+If energy prices increase, so will your bills.

 What's the standard variable tariff?